hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter2/Questions.md

 })();
 ```

-14. Mixing strict mode and non strict mode in code is good?
+14. ### Mixing strict mode and non strict mode in code is good?
 What about third-party library?
+    Note: Intentionally mixing strict mode and non-strict mode together in your own code is generally frowned upon.
+Your entire program should probably either be Strict or non-Strict.
+However, sometimes you include a third-party library that has different Strict'ness than your own code, so care must be taken over these subtle compatibility details.
-15. explain implicit binding?
+15. ### Explain implicit binding?

+Another rule to consider is: does the call-site have a **context object,** also referred to as an owning or containing object, though these alternate terms could be slightly misleading.

+When there is a context object for a function reference, the implicit binding rule says that it's that object which should be used for the function call's this binding.

-16. In implicit binding what is difference between when foo is initially declared on object or is added as reference later?
+16. ### In implicit binding what is difference between when foo is initially declared on object or is added as reference later?

+Another rule to consider is: does the call-site have a **context object,** also referred to as an owning or containing object, though these alternate terms could be slightly misleading.

+When there is a context object for a function reference, the implicit binding rule says that it's that object which should be used for the function call's this binding.

-17. Which level of an object property reference chain matters to the call-site in implicit binding?
+17. ### Which level of an object property reference chain matters to the call-site in implicit binding?

+    Only the top/last level of an object property reference chain matters to the call-site.
+For instance:

+    ```
+    function foo() {
+        console.log( this.a );
+    }

+    var obj2 = {
+        a: 42,
+        foo: foo
+    };

+    var obj1 = {
+        a: 2,
+        obj2: obj2
+    };

+    obj1.obj2.foo(); // 42
+    ```

-18. What's implicitly lost? and when it happens?
+18. ### What's implicitly lost? and when it happens?
 19. Implicitly lost when assigning variable? example?
 20. Implicitly lost when passing a call back function?
 21. What if the function is built-in for implicitly lost, what is difference?